Transatlantic Foreign and Security policy

 Afghanistan

 The messy withdrawal from Afghanistan in August 2021 marked a watershed moment in Western interventionism.
-Based on unilateral US decision-making, the move sent a strong signal about transatlantic disunity and US leadership.
+Based on unilateral US decision-making, the move sent a strong signal about transatlantic disunity and the abdication of a leading US role in conflict resolution.
+As Afghanistan haemorrhages more refugees and further restricts the freedoms of the female population, its future hangs in the balance.

 New instruments, tools and formats will be needed to advance values overseas and resolve conflicts, since comprehensive nation-building missions are no longer in vogue.
 There will also be a focus on shoring up liberal democracy at home and linking foreign and domestic policies, in order to win over weary and sceptical publics.